 - Share with them about frequency.
 You may be able to hear them better if they speak in a lower pitch voice.

 - They don’t have to scream.
 Share the fact that a voice raised by 10 decibels is twice as loud.
 If they only raise their voice 1-2 decibels, that’s significant.

 - Get a sound meter for your smartphone.
 These are free and can help you demonstrate to stubborn loved ones how quietly they actually speak.

-Talk to your audiologists about other ways you may be able to hear better with your hearing aid.
+Talk to your hearing specialist about other ways you may be able to hear better with your hearing aid.